PrefectHQ/prefect/docs/tutorial/workers.md

 Using the **Docker** work pool type means that all work sent to this work pool will run within a dedicated Docker container using a Docker client available to the worker.

 !!! tip "Other work pool types"
-    There are [work pool types](/concepts/work-pools/#worker-types) for serverless computing environments such as AWS ECS, Azure Container Instances, and GCP Cloud Run.
-Kubernetes is also a popular type of work pool.
+    There are [work pool types](/concepts/work-pools/#worker-types) for serverless computing environments such as AWS ECS, Azure Container Instances, Google Cloud Run, and Vertex AI.
+    Kubernetes is also a popular work poo typdel.

-    These options are expanded upon in the [Guides](/guides/) section.
+    These options are expanded upon in various [How-to Guides](/guides/).

 ### Create a work pool

 In your terminal, run the following command to set up a **Docker** type work pool.

 <div class="terminal">

 ```bash
 prefect work-pool create --type docker my-docker-pool
 ```

 </div>

 Let’s confirm that the work pool was successfully created by running the following command in the same terminal.
 You should see your new `my-docker-pool` in the output list.